YoQuieroAyudar/fundraising-API-Interfaces/README.md

 Copy/paste   api.yml in swagger to read/update last API service definition

+# Legal Status
+- Micro Hucha Solidaria is a legal non profit entity in Spain that can collect and redistribute donation.  https://microhuchasolidaria.org/es/
+- Je Vais Aider is a legal non profit entity in France that can collect and redistribute donation. https://jevaisaider.org/fr

 # API Status
-Check.
 API is still beta version.
 Any Goopher can collaborate.
 Watch or Star this page and we´ll share GIT repository with you.
 - `https://api.microhuchasolidaria.org/version` for Micro Hucha Solidaria
 - `https://api.jevaisaider.org/version` for Je Vais Aider